piiano/vault-typescript/sdk/forms/README.md

 #### Overview

-`createProtectedView` creates a secure view component to display sensitive data stored in Piiano Vault, ensuring that sensitive data is never directly exposed to the frontend.
+`createProtectedView` creates a secure view component to display sensitive data returned from Piiano Vault, ensuring that sensitive data is never directly exposed to the frontend.

 #### Goal

-Use `createProtectedView` when you need to securely display sensitive data on the frontend without exposing the original data to your frontend or backend systems.
+Use `createProtectedView` when you need to securely display sensitive data on the frontend without exposing the raw data to your frontend or backend systems.

 #### Usage